BJankow/hackster.io-AI-video-narration-for-visually-impaired/README.md

 which are easy to use (after meeting hardware requirements).

 The solution I built is an AI-driven video narration system tailored specifically for visually impaired.
-Unlike existing solutions, which often rely on pre-recorded audio descriptions, my system utilizes technologies such as open-source Large Language Models (LLMs) provided by
+Unlike existing solutions, which often rely on pre-recorded audio descriptions my approach offers generative descriptions and availability to everyone.
+Ultimately this improves accessibility for the visually impaired users by providing a more immersive and engaging experience.

-[HuggingFace Transformers library](https://huggingface.co/docs/transformers/en/index) for scene interpretation and Python libraries for scene detection and general video and audio processing.
+My system utilizes technologies such as open-source Large Language Models (LLMs) provided by [HuggingFace Transformers library](https://huggingface.co/docs/transformers/en/index) for scene interpretation and Python libraries for scene detection and general video and audio processing.

 > TODO: nie do końca tak jest
 This approach sets my solution apart by offering dynamic descriptions that adapt to the content being viewed, ultimately providing visually impaired users with a more immersive and engaging experience.

-This approach sets my solution apart by offering generative descriptions and availability to everyone.
-Ultimately this improves accessibility for the visually impaired users by providing a more immersive and engaging experience.

 ## Main features of the solution